magento/devdocs/guides/v2.1/cloud/project/new-relic.md

 To learn more about using and customizing New Relic services for your project, see [New Relic Infrastructure documentation](https://docs.newrelic.com/docs/infrastructure/new-relic-infrastructure/getting-started/introduction-new-relic-infrastructure)

-## New Relic and Blackfire
+### New Relic and Blackfire

 You can use the high-level data captured by New Relic APM to see what is happening in your application in realtime.
-The New Relic Insights helps to focus on events, transactions, regions, etcetera, to correlate data.
-Also, with the code-level data captured by the [Blackfire Profiler]({{ page.baseurl }}/cloud/project/project-integrate-blackfire.html) you get a comprehensive view of your Magento store performance.
+Combine that with the code-level data captured by the [Blackfire Profiler]({{ page.baseurl }}/cloud/project/project-integrate-blackfire.html) and you get a comprehensive view of your Magento store performance.

 -  The New Relic worst-case requests are not averages, but edge cases; whereas, Blackfire provides more of the average worst-case requests.
 -  Blackfire is not detailed in determining and displaying queries giving you trouble, but you can use New Relic to find those.